 14.3.6 Bribery and Trading in Public Office.
-A person commits the crime of "bribery of a public servant or party officer" by, with corrupt intent, either (1) offering, conferring, or agreeing to confer any benefit upon a public servant or a party officer with the intent to influence the public servant or party officer with regard to any action in his official capacity; or (2) while being a public servant or a party officer, soliciting, accepting, or agreeing to accept any benefit upon an agreement or understanding that any action in one's official capacity may be influenced.
+A person commits the crime of "bribery of a public servant or party officer" by, with corrupt intent, either (1) offering, conferring, or agreeing to confer any benefit upon a public servant or a party officer with the intent to influence the public servant or party officer with regard to any action in his official capacity or (2) while being a public servant or a party officer, soliciting, accepting, or agreeing to accept any benefit upon an agreement or understanding that any action in one's official capacity may be influenced.
 A.R.S. § 13-2602(A); Section 2.15(4).
 Thus, both private citizens and public servants may be guilty of bribery.
 See State v.
 Walker, 185 Ariz.
 228, 914 P.2d 1320 (App.
 1995) (Arizona state senator and lobbyist both convicted of bribery) (superseded by statute on other grounds).
 "Benefit" in this context means anything of value or advantage in the present or future.
 A.R.S. § 13-105(3).

-It is unlawful if a person, acting with corrupt intent, offers confers or agrees to confer any benefit upon a public servant or party officer upon an agreement or understanding that he will or may be appointed to a public office or designated or nominated as a candidate for public office.
+It is unlawful to purchase or sell the right to obtain employment in a public office.
 A.R.S. § 13-2603; see also Section 2.15(5).
-It is also a crime for a public servant or party officer to solicit, accept or agree to accept such an offer.
-Id.

 It is also a crime to obtain a benefit by making a claim or representation that one can or will improperly influence a public officer's or employee's actions.
 A.R.S. § 13-2606.